oudream/RobWork/doc/sphinx/installation/ubuntu_compile.rst

     #ROBWORK#
     export RW_ROOT=~/RobWork/RobWork/
     export RWS_ROOT=~/RobWork/RobWorkStudio/
-    export RWHW_ROOT=~/RobWork/RobWorkHardware/
     export RWSIM_ROOT=~/RobWork/RobWorkSim/

 Remember to only add paths to the components you have actually installed.
-Ie. if you only installed RobWork and RobWorkStudio, the paths for RobWorkSim and RobWorkHardware should not be set.
+Ie. if you only installed RobWork and RobWorkStudio, the path for RobWorkSim should not be set.

 By setting these environment variables, it will be possible for other projects to find the RobWork projects.